After flowering the structure formed from the ovaries and bearing the seeds in it, such structure of the flower is known as Fruit.

 - Sycosis: The hypanthium inflorescence produces these fruits.
 The receptacle hollows out and develops a pore.
 The orifice is surrounded by a swarm of microscopic scales.
 For example, the Ficus species Peepal.

-Question 1: What are the parts the fruit consists of?
+Question 1: What are the four parts of the fruit?

-The outside epicarp, middle mesocarp, endosperm, and inner endocarp are formed when the pericarp is thick and meaty.
+The outside epicarp, middle mesocarp, endosperm, and inner endocarp are formed when the pericarp is thick and the outer layer of fruit.

 Question 2: What are the discussed fruit categorizations?